josephmfaulkner/Computer-Graphics-CMPS160/README.md

 As a firm believer in scrupulous testing and debugging, I have included lots of console logs most are commented out but kept in the code should they ever be needed again.

-IMPORTANT:
-"cuon-matrix.js" loads from the sibling directory 'lib' like so:
-  <script type="text/javascript" src="../lib/cuon-matrix.js"></script>

 I have tested the code and I know that it works on Google Chrome with the woman and enterprise model.